 - Go to conferences and attend training: Develop your skills in as many different ways as you can think of to improve your abilities and knowledge.

 - Identify gaps: Look at where you have experience and start to clearly identify where you need to gain additional expertise.

 - Work on projects that are different from what you normally do.
 Gain as much experience as you can.

-- Make an impact: Use anything that you learn to make a difference in the teams that you are working in so that your abilities get noticed
+- Make an impact: Use anything you learn to make a difference in the teams you work in so that your abilities get noticed.

 Whether you are looking for project managers or team members for your offshore development services, understanding their skill shape will help you understand just how well they will fit.
 Those that have a good T shape will be able to work best within your team to give the best possible results.

 Collaborative teams are vital in today’s age, especially with many companies looking to outsource their development work.
 Ensuring that you fully understand the abilities of the team members and leaders ensures confidence in what they will be able to deliver.

 Develop Your X Shape

 If you want to be a leader of any team, then you need to work on developing your skills so that you are X-shaped.
 This is not an overnight process and one that you will have to invest a huge amount of effort and time into.
 But the end results will be more than worth it for your career.

 If you have ideas you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!